Speak Up For the Climate Protection Program (CPP)!

 • oregon mountain cloaked in clouds with pink hue from sunset

 Editor’s note: This article was updated on 7/31/2024 to reflect actions by the Oregon Department of Environmental Quality.
-Last December, the oil and gas industry and their allies delivered a devastating blow to climate justice in our state.

 The Oregon Court of Appeals invalidated Oregon’s landmark Climate Protection Program (CPP) based on a procedural technicality.
 The program was spearheaded (unsurprisingly) by the oil and gas industries most responsible for climate pollution in our state.

-The CPP represents a historic victory for Oregon’s climate, local economies, and communities – especially Black, Indigenous, people of color, low-income, rural, and other communities who stand to benefit the most from emissions reductions and investments under the CPP.
 OEC and dozens of environmental justice, labor, climate, and business community partners from across the state worked tirelessly over an 18-month rulemaking process to develop the CPP.
 Prior to its invalidation, it was projected to achieve nearly half of Oregon’s targeted emissions reductions, and invest hundreds of millions of dollars annually in environmental justice and other communities throughout our state.

 However, the Court’s decision didn’t spell the end for the CPP – far from it.
 While fossil fuel companies will continue lobbying to skirt accountability and derail climate justice, we have people power on our side.
 Together with our broad coalition of partners and thousands of individual Oregonians across the state, we are committed to restoring these vital protections for climate and communities.

-Earlier this year, the Oregon Department of Environmental Quality (DEQ) announced plans to initiate a rulemaking process to reinstate the CPP by the end of the year.
+Early in 2024, the Oregon Department of Environmental Quality (DEQ) announced plans to initiate a rulemaking process to reinstate the CPP by the end of the year.
 Governor Kotek, OEC, and dozens of other partner organizations are in full support of DEQ’s commitment to restoring the CPP’s vital protections for climate and communities as quickly as possible.

 On July 31, 2024, DEQ released draft rules to restore the CPP.
 These rules followed months of public hearings on in-depth policy proposals.
 Given OEC’s historic leadership in developing, implementing, and defending the Climate Protection Program, we are pleased to have the opportunity to serve as a formal member of the CPP 2024 Rulemaking Advisory Committee (RAC), alongside many other key environmental justice, Tribal, public health, business, labor partners.
 OEC was on the ground at the meeting and delivered powerful testimony in support of the CPP.